joshkalapos/joshkalapos.github.io/about/index.md

 ## Carnegie Mellon University

-Currently I am studying Computer Science at Carnegie Mellon University with a minor in Robotics
+Currently I am majoring in Computer Science with a minor in Robotics

-**Relevant Coursework**
+***Relevant Coursework***

+*Computer Science*

+- 15-462 Computer Graphics
 - 15-418 Parallel Computing Architecture and Programming
+- 15-213 Introduction to Computer Systems
+- 15-251 Great Ideas in Theoretical Computer Science
 - 15-210 Parallel and Sequential Data Structures and Algorithms
-- 15-251 Great Ideas in Theoretical Computer Science
-- 15-213 Introduction to Computer Systems
-- 15-462 Computer Graphics

 *Robotics*
 - 16-299 Introduction to Feedback Control Systems